If your family uses iPhones or iPads, BrightCanary is the better choice.

 Want to get the latest digital parenting news sent directly to your inbox?
 Sign up for the Parent Pixels newsletter and be the most informed parent in the room.

 If your child set up their own TikTok account, there’s a good chance they don’t have a TikTok password.
-You can create a TikTok account using just a phone number — which isn’t exactly a good password for TikTok.
+You can create a TikTok account using just a phone number — which isn’t exactly a good password.

 As a parent, it’s a good idea to set a password that you know.
-That way, you can help them get back into a locked account, make sure they’re using a secure password, and link your child’s account to a parental monitoring tool.
+That way, you can help them get back into a locked account and make sure they’re using a secure password.

 Most importantly, if you have a password, you can access your child’s account even if you don’t have their device.
 This could be useful if you have safety concerns and need to check their account or change their password on TikTok.